codefresh-io/docs.codefresh.io/_docs/enterprise/codefresh-runner.md

 Once installed the runner uses the following pods:

-* `venona` - responsible for picking tasks from the Codefresh UI
+* `runner` - responsible for picking tasks from the Codefresh UI
 * `engine` - responsible for running pipelines
 * `dind` - responsible for building and using Docker images
 * `dind-volume-provisioner`